metaclass-nl/tutorial-api-platform/README.md

 ```shell
 docker-compose exec php bin/console doctrine:fixtures:load
 ```
-For a react branche you may also need to update yarn:
+For a react branch you may also need to update yarn:
 ```shell
 docker-compose exec client yarn install
 ```